pro-boost/Pro-boost/README.md

 ## About Me 🚀

-I'm a passionate **Front-End Web Developer** with experience in **React, TypeScript, Tailwind CSS, Bootstrap**, and building interactive, performant user interfaces.
+I'm a passionate **Front-End Web Developer** with experience in **React, NextJs, TypeScript, Tailwind CSS**, and building interactive, performant user interfaces.
 I enjoy turning ideas into sleek, responsive products.

 - 🌱 Currently learning: **React Native**
 - 🔭 Working on: **An Advanced Panorama Viewer**